PicPay cuts incidents by 65% with alerts and telemetry data

 PicPay reduced its mean time to resolution (MTTR) by scaling and centralizing its logs onto New Relic.
 MTTR improved by 30%, with a 51% improvement in total downtime annually.
 In addition, the team created user growth dashboards for their C-Suite executives, making it easier for leadership to follow growth in real-time.

-Impact: Increased revenues, more frequent releases and improved customer experience
+Impact: Increased revenue, frequent releases, and improved customer experience

 By cleaning up its alerts and reducing incident volume, PicPay was able to focus on bigger initiatives like developing new functionalities and staying current with new financial compliance requirements.